The Church of Jesus Christ of Latter-day Saints in New Zealand: Māori Language Act of 1987

 Prior to the Māori Language Act (MLA), the church operated only in English.
 The MLA declared Māori as an official language of New Zealand and greatly encouraged biculturalism in the church.
 Following the MLA, the church removed language restrictions from its meetings, blessings, and more importantly, funerals, a sacred Māori practice.
-The first noted church events under the MLA include the dedication of the LDS marae (community center) and wharenui (large ceremonial house).
+The first noted church events under the MLA include the dedication of the LDS marae (community centre) and wharenui (large ceremonial house).
 These buildings were dedicated in 1994 at the Church College, with prayers in Māori.

 Church schools

 After seeing a growing need for education in Māori villages, the LDS Church opened elementary schools to teach children in the English Language.
 As early as 1877, multiple efforts were made to start private schools that were eventually closed due to lack of interest or government schools opening in similar geographic areas.
 A government policy passed in 1922 caused more primary schools to open and required all schools to undergo inspection.
 Most church schools did not pass this inspection.
 Despite the mass reduction in church schools, one school, the Māori Agricultural College, was opened in an effort to educate local Mormons in agriculture as well as to combine secular knowledge with the spiritual.
 The school was dedicated in 1913 by Orson D. Romney.
 The school had strong music and sports programs, and the majority of its teachers and supplies came from the United States.
 In 1915, the church invested in 136 acres of land to add to the school.
 On this land they began raising pigs, chickens and other farm animals as an added means of income.
 Despite the school's growth, church leaders in Salt Lake City were concerned with its lack of matriculate growth and prestige and considered closing it down.
 Before this order could be made official, however, the Napier earthquake of 1931 destroyed the building and ended its use.

 Years later, under the direction of the church and a local desire to reinstate a church-run school, the Church College of New Zealand was built and later dedicated on 24 April 1958.
 The college experienced great success, and on 11 January 1958, 18 American teachers were sent on the Mariposa to meet the needs of the area.
 This new college church emphasized the need to hire fully qualified teachers.
 In addition to involvement in formal education, the church also began to operate the seminary program in New Zealand.
 In 1968, the first seminary class was held in Kaikohe.
-In 1970, the seminary program was officially instituted in the country.
+In 1970, the seminary programme was officially instituted in the country.
 Church College closed in 2009 after the church decided to switch its educational work to developing counties.